The 9 Best Apps for Cyclists You Should Install Right Now!

 PRO TIP: If the wind is strong, plan your route so that you return with a tailwind.

 As you gain more experience, you may stop planning your trips in the app and plan them only in your head.
-Yet, I recommend planning trips in an app due to the reasons mentioned above.
+However, I recommend planning trips using an app for the reasons mentioned above.

 4. Training